Moka Pot Coffee

 Key Takeaways:

-• Grind your beans to a medium-fine consistency.
+• Grind your to a medium-fine consistency.

 • Fill the bottom chamber of the Moka pot with water.